-PIMCO, the Registered Funds and/or PI may also pay various fees to broker-dealers and other financial intermediaries that provide distribution and other services related to such funds, including but not limited to distribution and servicing fees payable in connection with plans adopted pursuant to or in accordance with Rule 12b-1 under the 1940 Act, upfront commissions on sales of certain classes of the Registered Funds, administrative, recordkeeping, sub-accounting and/or networking fees, marketing support payments and payments in support of training and educational seminars sponsored by such financial intermediaries, as well as occasional tickets to events or other entertainment, meals, as well as small gifts to such firms' representatives and charitable contributions to charitable organizations to the extent permitted by applicable law, rules and regulations.
-Furthermore, PI may pay investment consultants or their affiliated companies for certain services including technology, operations, tax, or audit consulting services and may pay such firms for the PI's attendance at investment forums sponsored by such firms.
-PI may also pay intermediaries for various studies, surveys, industry data, research and leads.
-PI may pay intermediaries to make available on their platforms or affiliated platforms certain Model Portfolios.
-PI may pay or reimburse intermediaries for certain technology enhancements relevant to selling or servicing the Funds.
+PIMCO, the Registered Funds (with respect to fees payable in connection with plans adopted pursuant to or in accordance with Rule 12b-1 under the 1940 Act only) and/or PI may also pay various fees to broker-dealers and other financial intermediaries that provide distribution and other services related to such funds, including but not limited to distribution and servicing fees payable in connection with plans adopted pursuant to or in accordance with Rule 12b-1 under the 1940 Act, upfront commissions on sales of certain classes of the Registered Funds, administrative, recordkeeping, subaccounting and/or networking fees, marketing support payments, platform payments (see below), and payments in support of training and educational seminars sponsored by such financial intermediaries, as well as occasional tickets to events or other entertainment, meals, as well as small gifts to such firms' representatives and charitable contributions to charitable organizations to the extent permitted by applicable law, rules and regulations.
+Furthermore, PIMCO and/or PI may pay investment consultants or their affiliated companies for certain services including technology, operations, tax, or audit consulting services and may pay such firms for PI's attendance at investment forums sponsored by such firms.
+PIMCO and/or PI may also pay intermediaries for various studies, surveys, industry data, research and leads.
+PIMCO and/or PI may pay intermediaries to make available on their platforms or affiliated platforms certain Model Portfolios.
+PIMCO and/or PI may pay or reimburse intermediaries for certain technology enhancements relevant to selling or servicing the Funds and Model Portfolios.
 Certain of the technology payments may be described as "platform payments."
 These payments may be used for an intermediary's development, maintenance and availability of services including, but not limited to, platform education and communications, relationship management support, development to support new or changing products, trading platforms and related infrastructure/technology and/or legal risk management and regulatory compliance infrastructure in support of investment-related products, programs and services.
-In addition, PI may also make payments to intermediaries in connection with certain transaction fees (also referred to as "ticket charges") incurred by such intermediaries.
+In addition, PIMCO and/or PI may also make payments to intermediaries in connection with certain transaction fees (also referred to as "ticket charges") incurred by such intermediaries.
+A more complete description of the additional payments made by PIMCO and/or PI in connection with the Registered Funds is available in the Registered Funds' prospectuses.
 Additionally, a Private Fund may contract with one or more broker-dealers or placement agents to assist in the placement of interests in such Private Fund.
-Information about any such engagement, including the compensation payable by PIMCO and/ or the Private Fund to the brokerdealer or placement agent, is disclosed in the Private Fund's offering documents or is otherwise disclosed to the relevant investors.
+Information about any such engagement, including the compensation payable by PIMCO, PI and/ or the Private Fund to the broker-dealer or placement agent, is disclosed in the Private Fund's offering documents or is otherwise disclosed to the relevant investors.
 Similarly, with respect to investment consultants we may engage from time to time, as described above, if any referral arrangements existed between PIMCO and such consultants, we would require the consultant to disclose to clients any compensation they receive for their referrals.